robiningelbrecht/playstation-easy-platinums-chrome-extension/README.md

 ---

-Always stay up to date with new easy obtainable platinum throphies.
+Always stay up to date with new easy obtainable platinum trophies.
 The extension will notify you when there are new trophies to grind.

 <p align="center">